 Volunteers & Residents

 If you are a volunteer or resident with us then we may collect extra information about you (e.g. references, details of emergency contacts, medical conditions etc.).
-This information will be retained for legal reasons, to protect us (including in the event of an insurance or legal claim) and for safeguarding purposes.
+This information will be retained for legal reasons, to protect us both (including in the event of an insurance or legal claim, or injury) and for safeguarding purposes.

 3. HOW WE USE INFORMATION